ronrothjr/The-Threads-of-Becoming/threads-assessment-extended-questions.md

 > Think about your typical response to triggering situations.
 Which is more accurate?

 - (a) I react too quickly—words come out before I've processed
-- (b) I freeze up—I can't find words or take action
+- (b) I delay too long—I avoid responding when I should act
 - (c) It depends on the situation
-- (d) Neither—I usually respond thoughtfully
+- (d) Neither—I usually respond at the right time

 **P5.
 The Email Test**
 > You receive an insulting email.
 What's your pattern?

 - (a) I fire back a response immediately
-- (b) I read it over and over but can't figure out how to respond
+- (b) I read it over and over but can't figure out how to respond—days pass
 - (c) I draft a response but wait before sending
 - (d) I take time to consider, then respond when ready

 **P6.
-Analysis Paralysis**
+Decision Paralysis**
-> Do you ever over-think situations to the point of inaction?
+> When you need to make an important decision, what happens?

-- (a) Never—I act quickly, sometimes too quickly
+- (a) I decide quickly—sometimes too quickly, without gathering enough information
-- (b) Rarely—I lean toward action
+- (b) I keep researching and waiting—never feeling like I have enough information
-- (c) Sometimes—I can get stuck deliberating
+- (c) I balance gathering information with timely decision-making
-- (d) Often—I frequently can't decide how to respond
+- (d) I can act decisively while remaining open to new information

 ### Context-Specific Questions